contributte/contributte-site/docs/blabs/2019/6-reasons-for-contributte-translation-package.md

 # 6 reasons for contributte/translation package

 1. Tiniest implementation to Nette Framework, thats include only 10 services (9 in production mode)
-2. No necessary dependencies
+2. No unnecessary dependencies
 3. Uses strict types and scalar and return type hints
 4. Tests coverege hitting 100%
 5. Ready for Symfony 5
-6. For implement you need only 9 rows of code
+6. For implementation you need only 9 lines of code

   Install dependencies: